faizaslam11/Covid_Tracker/README.md

+## Covid Tracker
-Coivd Tracker with number of cases in specific country.
+with number of cases in specific country.

 ### `npm start`